Where are the best lawn care and landscaping employees?

 1. Use this Ultimate Marketing Strategy Guide to Find the Best Employees

-You spend all this time and effort acquiring new clients.
+You spend all this time and effort in acquiring new clients.

 Why not use the same skills to find new Employees?